theturtle32/WebSocket-Node/docs/WebSocketConnection.md

 Methods
 -------
-###close
+###close([reasonCode], [description])

 Will gracefully close the connection.
-A close frame will be sent to the remote peer indicating that we wish to close the connection, and we will then wait for up to `config.closeTimeout` milliseconds for an acknowledgment from the remote peer before terminating the underlying socket connection.
+A close frame will be sent to the remote peer with the provided `reasonCode` and `description` indicating that we wish to close the connection, and we will then wait for up to `config.closeTimeout` milliseconds for an acknowledgment from the remote peer before terminating the underlying socket connection.
 The `closeTimeout` is passed as part of the `serverOptions` or `clientOptions` hashes to either the `WebSocketServer` or `WebSocketClient` constructors.
+Most of the time, you should call `close()` without arguments to initiate a normal connection closure.
+If you specify a `reasonCode` that is defined as one of the standard codes in the WebSocket protocol specification and do not provide a `description`, the default description for the given code will be used.
+If you would prefer not to send a description at all, pass an empty string `''`as the description parameter.

 ###drop([reasonCode], [description])